People With Care Experience

 Throughcare describes the support that you should receive before you leave care to prepare you for independent living.
 You should have a pathways plan that clearly lays out how the future looks for you.
 You have the right to a wellbeing assessment before you leave care.
 Most importantly, you have the right to be involved in any decision.

 Anyone who was looked after on or after their 16th birthday can access Aftercare services.
-Aftercare is for everyone, including if you have been looked after at home.
+Aftercare is relevant if you have been looked after at home.
 Aftercare means getting, ‘advice, guidance and assistance’.
 You should expect this guidance and support from your council until your 19th birthday.

 You have the right to request that the Aftercare support continues up to your 26th birthday if you need it.
 If you were receiving Aftercare support and it ended and you think that you need it again, you also have the right to request it up until your 26th birthday.
 Your council may even continue to provide support when you are over 26 if they think you need it, although they do not legally have to.